Contents

 You might be cursing me now, but remember: this is about minimalist travel photography gear, which means: What is the least amount of kit I can carry to take pictures I will be satisfied with?

-It’s not about belts and braces and carrying things just in case—it’s about carrying the absolute minimal amount of gear to get what you need.
+It’s not about belts and braces and carrying things just in case—it’s about carrying the absolute minimum amount of gear to get what you need.

 That doesn’t mean I won’t take them in the future, but they don’t need to be taken on trips right now.